 eXtremeDB offers ultra fast, elastically scalable data management.

 With this feature, databases are partitioned (“sharded”), with each partition/shard managed by an instance of the DBMS server.
 Shards are typically distributed on a storage array (which may be a SAN) – with each server keeping a CPU core busy – or distributed across different physical servers with their own storage systems.

-Distributed query processing across multiple servers, CPUs and/or CPU cores accelerates performance – dramatically, in some cases – via parallel execution of database operations and by harnessing the combined processing power, memory and I/O bandwidth of many nodes rather than just one.
+Distributed query processing across multiple servers, CPUs and/or CPU cores accelerates performance.
+The difference can be dramatic in some cases, with parallel execution of database operations and by harnessing the combined processing power, memory and I/O bandwidth of many nodes rather than just one.

 eXtremeDB offers three important features for better sharding performance.

 1) Each shard can have one or more backup (replica) copies, which in addition to delivering high availability via failover, can also share the query processing load.